Introduction

 - Progress tracking and reporting.

-The goal is to choose a tool that facilitates seamless communication and keeps everyone on the same page.
+The goal is to choose a tool that makes communication and coordination as seamless as possible.

 Integrations with existing tools

-The more seamlessly your project management tool integrates with other systems, the smoother your workflows will be.
+The more integrated your project management tool is with your existing tech stack, the smoother your workflows will be.

 Scalability and flexibility

-As your team and projects grow, your project management needs may evolve.
-Choose a tool that can scale with your organisation:
+As your team and projects grow, your project management needs may change.
+Look for tools that can scale with your organisation, such as:

 - Customisable workflows and project templates